 Pillar 1: Research - Finding Topics That Matter

-Keywords are the bridge between what people search and what you write.
-Finding the right keywords means finding topics where you can provide genuine value.
+Keywords connect what people search for to what you write.
+Finding the right keywords helps you create content people actually need.

 Types of Keywords to Target: